 Let’s open those studio doors and find out what goes on in children’s classical ballet lessons.
 You might just decide that a ballet studio is where they belong.

-How Young Can They Start?
+How Young Can a Child Start Ballet?

 If your child is between three and six, your child’s first ballet experience will probably be in combination with a range of movements.
 Through these classes, they’ll be introduced to the rhythm and cadence of dance lessons.
 The variety of styles keeps youngsters from getting bored with one style of dance and its music.